nachocab/nachocab.github.io/_posts/2013-09-23-7-r-tips-rescued-from-the-vault.md

 ## Paginate long objects or files

-It works just like Unix's `less` command
+It works just like Unix's `less` command, so you can move up and down with the arrow keys, the space bar, `shift g` and `gg` to advance a move line by line, screen by screen, go to the end, or back to the beginning, respectively.

 <pre><code class="r">
 page(rnorm(1e5))